Updated: 13 Dec 2022

 c.
 Article: Brown, James P. “Numbering on Silver Stars.”
 The Medal Collector 31 (March 1998): 52-58.

-d.
-All Endnotes and References should be in Times New Roman 9 font.
+e.
+All Endnotes and References should be in Helvetica Neue (Times New Roman) 9-point font.

 The author(s) represent(s) and warrant(s) that he/she/they are the sole and original owner(s) of the work, including drawings, illustrations, photographs, and other material furnished by him/her/them (except for material in the public domain).
 The author(s) represent(s) and warrant(s) that he/she/they have not previously assigned, pledged or otherwise encumbered any of said rights; that the work is not subject to any claim of ownership or authorship by any other person(s); does not contain any defamatory or libelous material, or infringe on any trade name, trademark, trade secret, or copyright; that the work does not violate any right of any person(s); and that any required waiver or consent has been obtained.
 The author(s) shall indemnify OMSA for, and hold it harmless from, any loss, expense, claims, damages, or recovery occasioned by or arising out of any breach or alleged breach of any of the foregoing warranties.

-1. When submitting articles please include your address, phone number and email address so that the Editor can contact you if any questions arise.
+1. When submitting articles please include your phone number and email address so that the Managing Editor can contact you if any questions arise.

-2. Please remember that the Editor is editing issues of JOMSA approximately four months prior to publication.
+2. Please remember that the Editorial Team (Managing Editor, Articles Editor and Technical Editor) is editing issues of JOMSA approximately four months prior to publication.
 This means that any article submitted will be published at the earliest at least three to four issues (six to eight months) after the date of submission.

-3. Approximately one to two months prior to publication of your article the editor will email you page proofs of your article for proofing accompanied by two copies of the “Agreement between Author(s) and the Orders and Medals Society of America.”
-This is not the time to make major revisions to your article, but rather a chance to correct small errors.
-The corrected page proofs and both signed copies of the “Agreement” should be returned to the editor as soon as possible.
+3. Approximately one to two months prior to publication of your article the Managing Editor will email you page proofs of your article for proofing, accompanied by a copy of the “Agreement between Author(s) and the Orders and Medals Society of America.”
+This is not the time to make major revisions to your article, but rather an opportunity to correct small errors.
+Any corrections to the page proofs and one copy of the “Agreement” should be returned to the editor within five days.
+If the corrections on the page proofs are minor, you may either scan the relevant page proof as a .pdf and return it by email to the Managing Editor or identify the corrections by page, column, and line in an email to the Managing Editor.
+You will need to print, sign and scan the “Author’s Agreement” as a .pdf and return it to the Managing Editor via email.
+Your article will not be ready for publication until a signed “Author’s Agreement” is returned.